 Although there are numerous other respectable organizations, these three have programs that are consistently recognized for breeding highly qualified graduates.

-In New York, the three film schools that stood out amongst those I spoke with were:
+In New York, the three film schools that stand out amongst those in the industry are:

 - Katharine Gibbs School

 There are many unique advantages that each city has.
 But remember, the only true way to succeed in any career is to not only enjoy what you do for a living but to enjoy the life you're living as well.
 So, if you have a strong personal preference towards one or the other, chances are you will find ample opportunity no matter which coast you're on.